caa1211/ios-snapSearch-live/README.md

 ##  ios-snapSearch
 --------------------------------------------------

-This is a OCR (Optical Character Recognition) App for iOS platform, powered by TesseractOCR for text recognition and OpenCV for image processing.
+This is an iOS app powered by TesseractOCR for text recognition and OpenCV for image processing.

 ### Mock
 ![mock](design/0715.png)